2025.01.06

 That is the recognition among non-KPOP fans.

-The aforementioned US Billboard main chart “HOT100” is difficult to enter solely based on fan listening; it requires general users to listen to the song.
+The aforementioned US Billboard main chart “HOT100” is difficult to rank on just by fans listening to the song; it is essential for general users to listen to the song.

-Furthermore, in Japan, they achieved the remarkable feat of appearing on both the Japan Record Awards and the Kohaku Uta Gassen, two major year-end music programs, in their debut year.
+Furthermore, in Japan, they achieved the remarkable feat of appearing on the two major year-end music programs, the Japan Record Awards and the Kohaku Uta Gassen, in their first year of debut.

-Considering these factors, I believe that ILLIT’s “Magnetic” likely has greater general recognition than aespa’s “Supernova.”
+Considering these factors, I believe that ILLIT’s “Magnetic” likely has a higher general recognition than aespa’s “Supernova.”

-Another major factor that prevents us from declaring a resurgence of girl groups is Rosé & Bruno Mars’ “APT.”
+Another significant factor that cannot be considered a revival of girl groups is Rosé & Bruno Mars’s “APT.”

-On the contrary, it is a super catchy pop song that captured the spotlight in KPOP discussions after autumn.
+On the contrary, it is a song that is like a bundle of super pop songs, sweeping away the KPOP discussions in the fall.

-In fact, it overshadowed both “Supernova” and “Magnetic.”
+In fact, it showed such momentum that it overshadowed both “Supernova” and “Magnetic.”

 On Spotify, it topped both the global and US charts.

-In the UK singles chart, it reached number two, the highest for a KPOP female artist.
+In the UK singles chart, it recorded the highest position for a KPOP female artist at number two.

-Additionally, it topped the iTunes charts in 40 countries and regions.
+Additionally, it topped the iTunes charts in a total of 40 countries and regions.

 Thus, in 2024, KPOP experienced three big waves with “Supernova,” “Magnetic,” and “APT.”

-Honestly, it seems rare to have three explosive hit songs from different artists in recent years.
+Honestly, it seems rare in recent years to have three explosively hit songs emerge from different artists.

-My prediction from a year ago that “2024 will be the year of the resurgence of girl groups” resulted in a rather ambiguous outcome of “It can’t be said to be completely right, nor can it be said to be completely wrong.”
+“It can’t be said to be completely right, nor can it be said to be completely wrong,”

-This year, I hope to train and improve my KPOP insights to make accurate predictions for 2025, as I conclude my New Year’s greeting.
+This year, I hope to train and refine my KPOP path to accurately predict the 2025 outlook, as I conclude my New Year’s greeting.

 The End